mavlink/mavlink-devguide/en/services/mission.md

 1. If no `MISSION_ACK` is received the operation will eventually timeout and may be retried (see [above](#timeout)).

 ### Timeouts and Retries {#timeout}

 All the client (GCS) commands are sent with a timeout.
-If a `MISSION_ACK` is not received before the timeout then the client (GCS) may resend the message. <!-- really guaranteed?
-What about partial-states in vehicle -->
+If a `MISSION_ACK` is not received before the timeout then the client (GCS) may resend the message.
 If no response is received after a number of retries then the client must cancel the operation and return to an idle state.

 The recommended timeout values before resending, and the number of retries are: